aedorian/blug/index.markdown

 <div class="postbox" markdown="1">
 [`12/06/24 - most cities in 24 hours`](./_posts/2024-06-12-graf.html)<br>
-solving a graph theory problem on the map of France<br>coded in Python with images generated in SVG {: .tleft }
+(kind of) solving a graph theory problem on the map of France<br>coded in Python with images generated in SVG {: .tleft }

 <img src="assets/img/prev/prev_graf.png" height=100px>